chazcornwall/math4610/software_manual/duplicate.md

     g++ linsolver.cpp -o linsolver.exe

-**Description/Purpose:** This routine creates a copy of the current Matrix
+**Description/Purpose:** This routine creates a copy of the current matrix object.

 **Input:** None

 **Output:** A M x N matrix where M is the number of rows in A, and N is the number of columns in A.

 **Usage/Example:** See below for usage.

 <pre><code>